 Breath testing to find digestive incompatibilities was first proposed in the 1970s.

 Today, breath testing is performed at some of the world’s top hospitals.
-The primary application for these tests is in detecting food intolerance, which may be triggering digestive difficulties.
+The primary application for these tests is in detecting food intolerances, which may be triggering digestive difficulties.

-What FoodMarble has done with AIRE is to take breath testing out of the hospital and into your hands.
+What FoodMarble has done with AIRE and AIRE 2 is to take breath testing out of the hospital and into your hands.
 Please note that while the aforementioned institutions offer breath-testing services, no endorsement or affiliation with FoodMarble should be implied or inferred.

 In some hospitals, breath testing is also used to diagnose Small Intestinal Bacterial Overgrowth (SIBO.

 It should be noted that AIRE and AIRE 2 are not designed to diagnose, treat, cure or prevent SIBO.
 If you feel you may have SIBO please consult your physician.